jdcloudcom/en/documentation/Database-and-Cache-Service/Data-Transmission-Service/Operation-Guide/PostgreSQL-Migrate-to-JCS-for-PostgreSQL.md

 Database version:

-- Be consistent with the source database version or above
+- Be consistent with the source database version or above, **12.x Version is not Supported Now**.

 Account permission: